skylarlennon/AUTO566/README.md

 ![Detroit Course](media/Detroit_Track_Google_Maps.png)

 2. **The Indianapolis Motor Speedway Road course**: This is the track at which the '22, '23, '24, and '25 SEM has been held.
-While the location of the '26, & '27 SEM unknown (as of 3-29-25) is the most likely candidate.
-As such, we will model the track including its minor elevation changes, and a manually chosen racing line derrived from heuristics found in [this paper](TODO).
+While the location of the '26, & '27 SEM is unknown (as of 3-29-25), this course is the most likely candidate.
+As such, we will model the track including its minor elevation changes.

 ![Indy Road Course](media/indy-road-course-layout.jpg)